1. History of the American People: Memory and Identity [Detailed information]

 The main objective of this course is for students to become acquainted with those texts and authors of US literary canon who have shaped the textuality of American identity.
 The course will investigate how the identity of America is based on texts supported by the aesthetic principles of the rationality of the Enlightenment, the imagination of Romanticism, and the spirituality of Puritanism.

-2.Multiculturalism: Ethnic American Cultural Expressions [Detailed information, in Spanish]
+2.Multiculturalism: Ethnic American Cultural Expressions [Detailed information]

 This course provides an overview of literary production (in English) by contemporary authors of ethnic descent in the US, whose communities have been historically affected by conflicts in the past.
 The subject is divided into two main sections.
 The first includes the literature of a selection of authors addressing immigration, “the American dream,” ethnic identity, the canon, and genocide.
 The second section focuses on the representation of history and memory in contemporary literature.